bingliyou/tronsr-template/INTRO.md

-A short introduction about your team
+ short introduction about your team